rmjdish/OWL/index.md

               <span class="inner-chevron">▾</span>
             </button>
             <div class="inner-body">
               <p>The NSHD data sharing infrastructure is made up of four complementary platforms. <strong>OWL</strong> is where you discover and explore variables — no registration required.
-The <strong>NSHD Showcase</strong> presents participant counts and sweep-by-sweep distributions for the same 28,000 cleaned variables — also without registration. <strong>Condor</strong> holds the full 35,000+ variable set and is where baskets are built, saved, and shared before a data request is submitted — registration is required. <strong>Skylark</strong> is the data access information and forms portal where the formal Data Access Request Form is submitted.</p>
+The <strong>NSHD Showcase</strong> presents participant counts and sweep-by-sweep distributions for the same 28,000 cleaned variables — also without registration.
+Built on the same platform as the UK Biobank Data Showcase, it will be immediately familiar to researchers with UK Biobank experience. <strong>Condor</strong> holds the full 35,000+ variable set and is where baskets are built, saved, and shared before a data request is submitted — registration is required. <strong>Skylark</strong> is the data access information and forms portal where the formal Data Access Request Form is submitted.</p>
               <a class="inner-link" href="/OWL/docs/accessing-nshd-data/">Go to Accessing NSHD Data →</a>
             </div>
           </div>